 portions of an area outside the flora area (not in it), add "e, w, n,

-s, c" before the unit, as example in "sw Asia" or "c and
+s, c" before the unit, as example in "sw Asia" or "c

-Of ultimate value is the
+Of ultimate value is the expertise

 important.
 They will be new drawings from material the authors provide.
-Each

-unless there are more than 6 species in the genus, then 1 for each 6
+genus, unless there are more than 6 species in the genus, then 1 for each 6

-little-understood taxa are first choices for illustrations but if
+little-understood taxa are first choices for illustrations but if identification

-oil-bodies, then common species will be illustrated.
+common species will be illustrated.

 If material can be easily